Are Purple Eyes Real? Facts and Fiction Around Violet Eyes

 Purple eyes sit on the extreme end of this scale.

-Only a tiny percentage of the worldâs population has purple eyes (less than 1%), making it one of the rarest eye colors.
+Only a tiny percentage of the worldâs population has purple eyes (less than one percent), making it one of the rarest eye colors.

 What Else Can Cause Unusual Eye Colors?